telatin/seqfu2/docs/tools/tabcheck.md

   -s, --separator CHAR   Character separating the values, 'tab' for tab and 'auto'
-                         to try tab or commas [default: auto] -c, --comment CHAR     Comment/Header char [default: #] -i, --inspect          Gather more informations on column content [if valid column] --header               Print a header to the report --verbose              Enable verbose mode
+                         to try tab or commas [default: auto] -c, --comment CHAR     Comment/Header char [default: #] -i, --inspect          Inspect one valid table and infer column types and statistics --header               Print a header to the report --verbose              Enable verbose mode
 ```